Upcoming Events & Current News

-The BFC/A is open for research during the hours 9:00 AM to 5:00 PM, Monday through Friday.
+Summer Hours: From May 12 through August 22, the BFC/A is open for research from 9:00 AM to 4:00 PM, Monday through Friday.
 Advance appointments are requested for film viewings and special collections access.

 Please note that parking at the Wells Library is limited due to construction.
-Please reference this page for further information and updates.
+Visit this page for further information and updates.